tindo24/P3/readme.md

 Project 3 is a random paragraph and text generator

-Paragraphs are generated from the famour lorem ipsum text, this is a sudo text
+Paragraphs are generated from the famous lorem ipsum sudo text

 Random user is a generic app that will create fake users to test on your php app.